-The Regional Transportation District (RTD) light rails tracks, in and around the Denver Metro area, are points of extreme danger.
-School transportation vehicle operator's must exercise the utmost care when approaching, traveling alongside, and crossing light rail tracks.
+The Regional Transportation District (RTD) has added Light Rail Transit to its bus fleet in the Denver Metropolitan area.
+The Light Rail Vehicles are six axles, articulated, bidirectional rail vehicles that are electrically powered using overhead wires.
+The light rail tracks in and around the Denver downtown area are points of extreme danger.
+School transportation vehicle operators must exercise the utmost care when approaching, traveling alongside, and crossing light rail tracks.

 The RTD light rail tracks are not a distance away from the road like most railroad tracks.
-They are in most cases, a part of the same street motorists drive on.
-The light rail tracks run parallel to traffic, traveling in the same direction as traffic, or against the traffic flow.
+They are, in most cases, a part of the same street motorists drive on.
+The light rail tracks run parallel to traffic, traveling in the same direction as traffic or against traffic flow.
 There are several locations where the RTD light rail tracks cross major streets.

-Light rail vehicles (LRV) may approach from either direction.
+Light Rail Vehicles (LRVs) may approach from either direction since they are bidirectional.
 Pay attention to all sets of tracks.
 Even though a train may have left the crossing on one track, another train may be approaching on another track.
-They are very quiet and appear to be traveling slower than they actually are.
-Each car weighs 40 tons and is equipped with a bell, an emergency siren, and three bright lights that can be seen two to three blocks away.
-Two of the lights are in the "normal" headlight positions, and the third is in the middle, at the top of the LRV.
-LRV have turn signals to indicate which direction they are turning.
+The Light Rail Vehicles are very quiet and appear to be traveling slower than they are.
+Each car weighs 40 tons and is equipped with a bell, an emergency siren and three bright lights that can be seen two to three blocks away.
+Two of the lights are in the 'normal' headlight positions and the third is in the middle, at the top of the LRV.
+LRVs have turn signals to indicate which direction they are turning.

 In most cases, there are no physical barriers such as curbs or medians separating the vehicle traffic from the LRV rails.
 The rails are set in concrete and are a lighter color than the asphalt on the street.
 Certain weather and light conditions will reduce the visibility of this subtle difference.
 In some areas the tracks are close to parking areas.
 Motorists can become confused as to where to park.